AdobeDocs/adobeio-console/plugins.md

 ## Create an XD plugin project

 To assist you in building your own Adobe XD plugins, Adobe provides a starter project containing a helpful model that you can adapt as your own.
-In order to access the starter project, you must first create a new plugin within Adobe I/O Console by competing the following steps:
+In order to access the starter project, you must first create a new plugin within Adobe I/O Console by completing the following steps:

 1. Log in to [Adobe I/O Console](https://console.adobe.io) and select **Plugins** from the top navigation.